dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 There's a good argument for this.
 The most salient fact about the above country isn't anything STEM-specific, it's just that few women get degrees.
 Stoet and Geary's formula is invariant to this kind of imbalance.

 There's also a good argument against this formula.
-Maybe you think that this imbalances in the total number of degrees are important, and you don't *want* to be invariant to them.
+Maybe you think that imbalances in the total number of degrees are important, and you don't *want* to be invariant to them.

 What there's *not* a good argument for is calling this quantity "Women Among STEM Graduates (%)" like the above graph does.
 In their corrigendum, Stoet and Geary don't really explain how this happened.
-In fact, they really don't change much about their paper at all, other than adding above quote and inserting "propensity" everywhere.
+In fact, they don't change much about their paper at all, other than adding above quote and inserting "propensity" everywhere.

 ### Act III